 The Rescission Act

-Text of a budget-cutting law that stripped Filipino veterans of their benefits.
+Analyze the act that stripped Filipino veterans of their rights and benefits.

 At the end of World War II, after years of high government spending to support the war effort, Congress was looking for ways to trim the U.S. budget.
 In 1946, a “rescission” bill, to rescind or cut funds that had previously been appropriated, was introduced; if passed, it would cut or save the U.S. about $52 billion.
 Among the costs that budget-conscious Congressmen identified were veterans benefits for Filipinos who had served in the U.S. armed forces during the war.
 An October 1945 report from the Veterans Administration estimated that the lifetime cost of benefits for Filipinos would be about $3.2 billion.